-The McGill Institute of Air and Space Law is pleased to announce the launch of a new intramural "speed moot" competition focusing on issues in the specialised domain of air law.
+Qatar Airways and the McGill Institute of Air and Space Law are pleased to announce the launch of a new intramural "speed moot" competition focusing on issues in the specialised domain of air law.

-The McGill Intramural Air Law Speed Moot Competition will provide McGill law students at the undergraduate and graduate levels with the unique opportunity to grapple with fascinating topics and legal issues in aviation, and provide a platform for budding lawyers to perfect their oral advocacy and public speaking skills.
+The Qatar Airways/McGill Intramural Air Law Speed Moot Court Competition will provide McGill law students at the undergraduate and graduate levels with the unique opportunity to grapple with fascinating topics and legal issues in aviation, and provide a platform for budding lawyers to perfect their oral advocacy and public speaking skills.
 Participants in the moot court will be awarded with 1 study credit.

-The first rendition of the Air Law Speed Moot Competition took place on Friday 23 March 2018 at McGill University.
-This event is, in effect, a soft launch of a new sponsored McGill Intramural Air Law Moot Court Competition that will begin formally in 2019.
+The first edition of the Air Law Speed Moot Competition took place in March 2018 at McGill University.
+This event was, in effect, a soft launch of the new sponsored Qatar Airways/McGill Intramural Air Law Speed Moot Court Competition.

-The date for the 2019 edition of the McGill Intramural Air Law Speed Moot Competition will be set shortly.
+The 2019 edition of the McGill Intramural Air Law Speed Moot Competition will be held on 21-22 March 2019.

 Teams are requested to please download and send in the registration form by 7 March 2019.

 Before registering, please pay attention to the following conditions of participation from Student Affairs Office